MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 The discovery phase is useful when you don't have a specific Azure target in mind.
 Otherwise, AppCAT runs discovery implicitly for any Azure target.

-### How to assess a Java application for a specific Azure target?
+## Assess a Java application for a specific Azure target

 The assessment phase is where Azure AppCAT analyzes the application and its components to determine its suitability for replatorming and to identify any potential challenges or limitations.
 This phase involves analyzing the application code and checking its compliance with the selected Azure target.